Commodore-Bench/cbm64chippwronstate/README.md

 If a chip's inputs do not match the diagram, then the problem is caused by a connecting circuit.

 Appologies for the rough and ready nature of the diagram.
 I needed something in a hurry.
 This is very much a work in progress.
-I'll get around to diagramming the missing chips when I have some time.
+I'll get around to clean up and diagramming the missing chips when I have some time.
+At the moment, the DRAM chips are not documented and neither are the CIA chips, other than having pinouts.